Skip to main content

 Georgia

 Georgia uses modified comparative negligence, specifically the 50% rule.
 This means if you file a personal injury lawsuit, the person you are suing can raise a defense to prove you were also at fault for your injuries.
-If the court determines you were 50% or more at fault, then you cannot recover any damages.
-But if the court determines you were less than 50% at fault, then you can still be compensated but your damages are reduced in proportion to your percentage of fault.
+If the court determines that you were 50% or more at fault, you cannot recover any damages.
+But if the court determines you were less than 50% at fault, you can still be compensated, but your damages are reduced in proportion to your percentage of fault.

 Applicable Law: O.C.G.A. § 51-111-7 and § 51-12-33